 Habitat’s secret: they hire the people no one else will.
 The challenges have been significant; the rewards extraordinary.
-This is Habitat’s story - buy the book.
 The following excerpts from the book Able! were selected from an article in Exceptional Parent Magazine and used with permission.

 Welcome to Habitat International, Inc, a veteran manufacturer of golf putting greens, indoor-outdoor and accent rugs, and other artificial-grass and needle punch products.
 Here, in a sprawling plant in Chattanooga, Tenn., a group of self-motivated, highly-productive, and “able” team members churns out 11,000 rugs a day and routinely outproduces the competition 2-1.